 Should we take bodybuilders routines as a guideline?

 “Your strength training should take about an hour.”

 It is a rule of thumb that has been proven in practice.
 But not set it stone.

-Even with longer or shorter workouts, you can achieve great results.
+With both longer and shorter workouts, you can achieve great results.

-Anyone who has been involved in strength training from some time will sooner or later encounter icons like Arnold Schwarzenegger.
+Anyone who has been involved in strength training for some time will sooner or later encounter icons like Arnold Schwarzenegger.

 In his first autobiography “The Education of a Bodybuilder“, he wrote: “At first you will train for at least one hour and eventually for two hours.”